CatenaTools/catena-public-docs/features/parties/index.md

 Currently, the `PartiesService` only supports joining a party by entering the invite code of the party a player is attempting to join.
 This is facilitated through the use of the `JoinPartyWithInviteCode` RPC.

+{% admonition type="info" %}
-*Note: It is assumed that an existing member of the party will provide the player attempting to join with the party’s invite code.*
+**Note:** It is assumed that an existing member of the party will provide the player attempting to join with the party’s invite code.
+{% /admonition %}

 ```protobuf
 /* Allows a player to join a party by specifying its invite code. */